 5. Secure/sure (Latin securus, “without care”): Secure means “safe, protected” or “confident” or “dependable,” while sure suggests certainty, reliability, or inevitability.
 Secure has a more formal feel to it (for example, “She was secure in her knowledge”), while sure is often used casually (for example, “Are you sure?”).

-1 Response to “Doublet and Triplet Adjectives”
+1 thought on “Doublet and Triplet Adjectives”

 Another fun article, thanks!